WallacePRM/KillingBlow_PvP/README.md

 # KillingBlow_PvP
 Addon for World of Warcraft

-Download the zip file and copy to the addon folder
+Download the zip file and copy it to the addon folder